shreyss99/iNeuron-ai/Data Structures and Algorithms Challenge/Challenge 5/File-Manipulation/README.md

 ## FILE MANIPULATION
--  This is a FILE MANIPULATION application created in Python with os module and data structures.
+-  This is a File Manipulation project created in Python with os module and data structures.
 -  In this application user can perform the 4 operations like:
 	- Searching a specific file
 	- Sorting the files